chocolatey/docs/input/en-us/central-management/setup/database.md

 Unfortunately only SQL Server SKUs work with Chocolatey Central Management at this time.
 You can use SQL Server Express in smaller shops without additional costs.

-### What is the CCM compatibility matrix?
+### What is the Chocolatey Central Management compatibility matrix?

-Central Management has specific compatibility requirements with quite a few moving parts.
-It is important to understand that there are some Chocolatey Agent versions that may not be able to communicate with some versions of CCM and vice versa.
-Please see the [CCM Component Compatibility Matrix](xref:central-management#ccm-component-compatibility-matrix) for details.
+Chocolatey Central Management has specific compatibility requirements with quite a few moving parts.
+It is important to understand that there are some Chocolatey Agent versions that may not be able to communicate with some versions of Chocolatey Central Management and vice versa.
+Please see the [Chocolatey Central Management Component Compatibility Matrix](xref:central-management#ccm-component-compatibility-matrix) for details.

 ### What is the minimum required configuration for the appsettings.json file?

-As of CCM v0.6.2, the default settings in the `appsettings.json` for the database package are:
+As of Chocolatey Central Management v0.6.2, the default settings in the `appsettings.json` for the database package are:

 ```json
 {